writerthethinker1/bliss_work/_projects/quality_control.md

 ---
-layout: page
+layout: project
 title: "Quality Control"
+date: 2021-04-02
-summary: "a project on quality control as well as the various features required. it has a lot of features as well as cool things. more text here. a short description and new things!"
+summary: "a project on quality control as well as the various features required."
+keywords: "this, that, others"
 ---